hshimomura/zabbix-cisco-9800/README.md

 | **[6.0](./6.0/README.md)** | Traditional SNMP-based template.<br>For maintaining existing environments. | Zabbix 6.0 or later | SNMP |

 > [!NOTE]
-> This template specializes in wireless LAN monitoring items.
-For CPU utilization, Memory utilization, interface stats, and inventory items, it is intended to be used in conjunction with "Cisco IOS by SNMP".
+> This template specializes in Wireless LAN monitoring.
+It is designed to be used in conjunction with the standard "Cisco IOS by SNMP" template for generic system statistics, such as CPU/Memory utilization, interface traffic, and hardware inventory.

 ## Detailed Information